Model Selection Consistency for Cointegrating Regressions: Model Selection Consistency and Oracle Property

 The first assumption requires the weights $\lambda_{1}(1)$ and $\lambda_2(1)$ to be bounded from below with probability tending to 1.
-The second assumption tells us that the weights for ``zero'' coefficients should be larger than weights for ``non-zero'' coefficients, therefore we can pin down the coefficients that matter.
-The last assumption is required for the oracle property and tells us that the data dependent weights ave to converge at a given rate for the adaptive lasso to be oracle.
+The last assumption is required for the oracle property and tells us that the data dependent weights ave to converge at a given rate for the adaptive Lasso to be oracle.

 \begin{theorem}[Model Selection Consistency] Under assumptions \ref{a:ip} -- \ref{a:adalasso},

 \end{theorem}